The second outing of Words on the Waves Writers Festival will take place May 31 – June 5, 2023.

-The 2021 Words on the Waves Writers Festival will run from Saturday 12 June to Sunday 13 June 2021, with a launch celebration on the evening of Friday 11 June.
+The 2023 Words on the Waves Writers Festival main program will run from Saturday 3 June to Sunday 4 June 2023, with an opening night event on Wednesday 31 May, a range of new events in the evenings of Friday 2 June and Saturday 3 June, and a literary cruise on Monday 5 June.

-The program for the Words on the Waves Festival will be released in April 2021 along with ticketing options.
+The program for the Words on the Waves Festival will be released on April 21, 2023 along with ticketing options.

 Sign up here for exciting news and programming updates.

-The Schools Program will take place on Friday 11 June 2021.
+The Schools Program will take place in the first week of June 2023.

-The full 2021 program for the June festival will be available in 2021, sign up here for updates.
+The full 2023 program for the June festival will be available on the website and you can sign up here for updates.

 We will advise where you can pick up your hard copy of the program closer to the date.